 Imagination enables children to picture a whole world of possibilities.
 It fosters their ability to take onboard many points of view, allowing them to travel into the past and the future.
 As children engage in drama activities and allow their imagination to lead them in their creative problem solving, they feel inspired to imagine the impossible.
 We know that the creative power of imagination has a pivotal role in the achievement of success in any field.

-Empathy – the ability to identify with the feelings of others – is one of the most important 21st century skills our children can posses.
-Whilst learning to integrate other’s perspectives with their own, they develop deeper connections, hone their leadership skills and collaborate with a greater sense of self-awareness.
+Empathy – the ability to identify with the feelings of others – is one of the most important 21st-century skills our children can possess.
+Whilst learning to integrate others’ perspectives with their own, they develop deeper connections, hone their leadership skills and collaborate with a greater sense of self-awareness.
 In a Speech and Drama class, children are invited to understand the characters and situations they encounter through their exploration of a rich variety of literature.
 Carefully facilitated role-play and dramatisation activities hone children’s ability to develop empathy and tolerance.
 And through practice, encourage them to display it in imagined and real scenarios.

 One of the greatest assets we can develop in our children is strong interpersonal skills, enabling them to effectively communicate with people from all walks of life.
 Interpersonal skills include verbal and non-verbal communication, active listening, positive teamwork and conflict resolution.